-Its thick double layer with a dense undercoat and a thick and fluffy top layer means you need to invest in a good set of grooming tools.
-A deshedding tool will be your best friendand will keep your house and clothes as hairless as possible.
+Its thick double layer with a dense undercoat and a thick and fluffy top layer mean you need to invest in a good set of grooming tools.
+A deshedding tool will be your best friend and will keep your house and clothes as hairless as possible.

-Regular ear cleaning is also required due to its large ears Clean his ears twice a week to prevent infection or wax buildup, which can be very painful for him.
+Regular ear cleaning is also required due to their large ears clean his ears twice a week to prevent infection or wax buildup, which can be very painful for him.

 As family animals

 - The Pyrador is a large to giant breed of dog.

 - This mixture takes up a lot of space both indoors and outdoors.

 - The Great Pyrenees Lab Mix will make a great watchdog.

 - This mix can protect her family because of its genetics.

 - You want to invest time training your Great Pyrenees Lab mix.